zalmoxes-laran/3D-survey-collection-doc/docs/how-to/photogrammetry/prepare-with-metashape.rst

    - **Output one chunk per block?** — *Yes* (recommended)
    - **Output folder** — where the ``*_workflow_blocks`` folder is written

 3. Run it.
-The tool overlays a regular **XY grid** of square cells on the mesh footprint and clips one block per cell (via the chunk region), then imports each block as its own chunk.
-Empty cells are skipped.
-This mirrors the 3DSC Blender "Cutter" — the block plan area sets the real footprint size of each tile.
+The tool uses Metashape's native **Block Model** (``buildModel`` with ``split_in_blocks``): the mesh is built already divided into separate spatial block meshes of side ``sqrt(area)`` metres, exported to the output folder.
+With *one chunk per block* each is then re-imported as its own chunk; otherwise the block meshes are just left on disk (handy to verify them or clean them in Blender first).
+This mirrors the 3DSC Blender "Cutter" — the split happens at build time, so blocks are genuinely distinct pieces.

 .. figure:: ../../img/metashape/ms_step2_cut_dialog.png
    :width: 700